alecmaly/SharePoint-JSON-Helper/README.md

 ## Website
-Site is hosted on Heroku [Heroku](http://sharepoint-json-formatter.herokuapp.com/)
+Site is hosted on [Heroku](http://sharepoint-json-formatter.herokuapp.com/)